ISN-ESN 2023 Porto, Portugal

 Should you decide to participate, there is no obligation to submit to JNeurochem.
 We provide these sessions gladly as a service to our community.

-Where and when will the Speed Review Session be held?
+When will the Speed Review Session be held?

 Are there any costs involved?